AntoineDidisheim/didipack/README.md

 # Didipack
 This package contains simple functions that I tend to re-write for every project.
-Storing them here allow me to easilly load my functions in all projects.
-But, if it can be usefull for someone else all the better.
+Storing them here allows me to quickly load my functions in all projects.
+But, if it can be useful for someone else, all the better.

 ## Installation
 pip install didipack